-The options are automatic, time, or distance.
-When it's in the default automatic mode, the unit doesn't update the plot trail while you're traveling in a straight line.
-Once you deviate from a straight line, the unit "drops" a plot point (trail waypoint) onto the trail.
+The options are automatic, time or distance.
+When it is in the default mode, the unit does not update the plot trail while you are traveling in a straight line.
+Once you deviate from a straight line, the unit drops a plot point onto the trail.
 This conserves plot trail points.
-If a plot trail uses all of the available points allotted to it, the beginning points are taken away and placed at the end of the trail.
+If a plot trail uses all the available points allotted to it, the beginning points are taken away and placed at the end of the trail.